(CNN)Here's a look at Google, Inc.

 The name Google is a play on the word "googol," a mathematical term referring to a 1 followed by 100 zeros (represented as 1 x 10100).

-They currently employ almost 50,000 people and are headquartered in Mountain View, California.
+They currently employ more than 57,000 people and are headquartered in Mountain View, California.

 One of many sites currently blocked in China.